Convex co-compact hyperbolic manifolds are determined by their pleating lamination

 \begin{theorem}[Labourie] Let $E$ be a hyperbolic end.
 It admits a unique foliation by closed surfaces of constant curvature $K$, with $K$ varying from $-1$ close to the concave pleated boundary, to $0$ near the boundary at infinity. \end{theorem}

-As already mentioned above, the third fundamental form on a surface of constant curvature $K$ in $E$ is a metric of constant curvature $K^*=K/(K+1)$.
+As already mentioned above, the third fundamental form on a surface $S_K$ of constant curvature $K$ in $E$ is a metric of constant curvature $K^*=K/(K+1)$.
 As a consequence, for each $K\in (-1,0)$, each convex co-compact hyperbolic metric $g$ on $M$ determines a metric of constant curvature $K$ on $\partial \bar M$ -- the induced metric on the surfaces of constant curvature $K$ in the ends of $M$ -- as well as a metric of constant curvature $K^*$ -- the third fundamental form on those surfaces.
-We denote by $\phi_K:\cCC(M)\to \cT^{K}_{\partial M}$ and by $\psi_K:\cCC(M)\to \cT^{K^*}_{\partial M}$ the maps obtained in this manner.
-It follows from the main results of \cite{hmcb} (Theorem 1.1, together with \cite{L4}, for $\phi_K$, Theorem 1.2 for $\psi_K$) that those maps are homeomorphisms.
+When $M$ has compressible boundary, the third fundamental form has the additional property that the length of compressible curves is strictly larger than $2\pi$.
+Denote by $\chT^{K^*}_{\partial M}\subseteq\cT^{K^*}_{\partial M}$ the open domain consisting of metrics having that property.